Steadsoft/PLI-2000/README.md

 You are welcome to contact me or post issues here if you have questions or find the project useful in any way.

+The solution (PLI2000.sln) builds (with some warnings) fine on Windows 10 with Visual Studio 2019, I'll check with Visual Studio 2022 once that's released.